 An aircraft uses a range of radio frequencies to navigate to its destination and communicate with air traffic control.
-To do this successfully, the onboard radio equipment uses different types and sizes of antenna's, each for their own frequency band.
+To do this successfully, the onboard radio equipment uses different types and sizes of antenna's, each designed for their own frequency band.

 Each of these antenna's have their own characteristics regarding frequency and application and thus location on the aircraft.
 Even the connection between the antenna and avionics has its own set of specifications.

 Aircraft short range communication uses the VHF band between 118 MHz and 136 MHz to talk with air traffic control.
 And as the location of the receiving station is not always the same or known, the signal must be send in all directions (omni) with a vertical polarization (upright, vertical antenna).